kyungjae-lee/engineers-notebook/cpp-programming/shallow-copy-vs-deep-copy.md

 ## Introduction

-* Consider a class that contains a pointer as a data member.
+Consider a class that contains a pointer as a data member.
 Constructor allocates storage dynamically and initializes the pointer.
 Destructor releases the memory allocated by the constructor.
 What happens in the default copy constructor?

 ## Default Copy Constructor (Shallow Copy)

-* Member-wise copy
+* Member-wise copy of all the member attributes
 * Each data member is copied from the source object.
 * The pointer is copied, NOT what it points to (shallow copy)
+  * You end up with a newly created object, and the object being copied both pointing to the same area of storage in the heap.

 * **Problem**
   * The source and the newly created object BOTH point to the SAME data area!
   * When we release the storage in the destructor, the other object still refers to the released storage!